tungbq/devops-toolkit/README.md

 - **Regular Updates**: Weekly checks and updates for core tools ensure the toolkit's reliability and security.
 - **Sample code**: Includes sample code demonstrating the usage of various tools available in the toolkit.
 - **Support for Build Variants**: Enables users to customize the toolkit by building it with their preferred versions of each tool.
+- **Support Configuration Reusable**: Mounts a config folder on the host to the container.This allows reusing configurations in the container, like AWS and Azure login sessions, ...

 ## Prerequisites 🔓